ploomber/core/doc/deprecation.md

 ## Method deprecated

-To deprecate a method in a class, use `deprecated.method`, and pass the version where it was first deprecated and when it'll be removed.
+To deprecate a method in a class, use `deprecated.method`, also add the `.. deprecated::` directive.

-We keep methods for two major releases.
-For example, if the deprecation is introduced in version `0.1`, we'll remove it in version `0.3`.

 ```{code-cell} ipython3
 from ploomber_core import deprecated